ky-Forked/TFDHelper-Flectorite/README.md

 Most game updates/hotfixes shouldn't require a cheat update unless they change data offsets as they have every now and then.
 Blizzie has yet to be banned while making this cheat even while BlackCipher was running for a good while and using it almost since game launch.
 Cheating, especially using a public cheat, means you are at risk of being banned at any time.

 **Credits**
-Original Forum Thread at : [URL="https://www.unknowncheats.me/forum/other-fps-games/658547-descendantinternal-descendant.html"]DescendantInternal for The First Descendant[/URL]
+Original Forum Thread at : "https://www.unknowncheats.me/forum/other-fps-games/658547-descendantinternal-descendant.html

-Everyone in the TFD discussion thread for code examples and their help with my questions: [URL="https://www.unknowncheats.me/forum/other-fps-games/602336-descendant-reversal-structs-offsets.html"]The First Descendant Reversal, Structs and Offsets[/URL]
+Everyone in the TFD discussion thread for code examples and their help with my questions: "https://www.unknowncheats.me/forum/other-fps-games/602336-descendant-reversal-structs-offsets.html"
 ***eizzliB*** - Creating the original DescendantInternal and this new version while cleaning up the messy code we kept adding to the older version.
 ***athrun0001*** - Keeping DescendantInternal up-to-date and working while also adding to it and finding new things like spawning Vault Drops.
 Also will be probably be the one updating faster/better then I.